vasanthkumar7/mp3_player_using_python/README.md

 what special in this:

-1,you can add songs
+1,you can add songs to the playlsit
-2,you can able to add playlist
+2,you can able to add new playlists
 3,you can remove songs from the playlist
 4,it will display albumart of the music if it is exist